ansgarw/privacy/README.md

-This repo contains the data and code used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
+This repo contains the data and code used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther (Imperial College London).
 The easiest way to see the structure of our data and Python code is to look at the Jupyter notebooks `demoData.ipynb` and `demoCode.ipynb`.

 If you use these resources in your own work, please cite our paper (bibtex below).

+We welcome any suggestions on how to improve our approach!
+You can contact us at: a.walther@imperial.ac.uk

 ## Data
 1. `data/attributes.csv` contains the privacy attributes of all US firms in our sample.
 This data contains identifiers `gvkey` that can be used to merge it with Compustat data, and `weburl` for the website of each firm.